yyl-20020115/usbip-win/README.md

   - Using usbip.exe install command
      - Run PowerShell or CMD as an Administrator
      - `PS> usbip.exe install`
-     - Upper command will install a ude driver, a wdm driver or both depending on the available files
+     - Upper command will install a ude driver or a wdm driver depending on the available files
+       - (ude version first)
      - `PS> usbip.exe install -u` if ude driver only
      - `PS> usbip.exe install -w` if wdm driver only
   - Manual Installation for vhci(ude)